AbhilashRath/Attendence-System-Students-App/README.md

 # Attendence-System-Students-App #
 This is the Android App which the Students would be using for marking their Attendance.
-UI for this app is under Beta Stage.
+UI for this app is in Beta Stage.

 ## Motivation behind developing this System ##
 * To eliminate the problems of Proxy.